PeepaPeepo/Obsidian/Dental Admission Test/DATBooster. (2025). Biology Study Notes.md

 Hypotonic solutions leads to turgidity
 Isotonic Soluions lead to flaccidness
 Hypertonic leads to

+## 3.8 Outer Cell and Intracellular Movement

+Cell walls are

 # 11 Diversity of Life

 ## 11.1 Taxonomy Intro & Cell Types